nycmeshnet/nycmeshnet.github.io/faq/index.md

 **Are you an Internet Service Provider (ISP)?**

 No, not at the moment.
 While we grow, we are relying on our members to share their Internet connections.
-Soon we will peer at an Internet exchange point so we can provide independent Internet service.
+Eventually we hope to peer with other providers so we can provide independent Internet service.

 **What software/firmware do you use?**